matkoniecz/UnNetHackPlus/Alt.org---nethack-addi(c)tion:-current-random-messages.md

 False rumor	They say that elves will respect the name of Elbereth.
 False rumor	They say that hitting a gecko with a credit card can save you 15% or more on car insurance.
-False rumor	They say that hitting a golem with a rubber chicken is a clever move False rumor	They say that killing Vlad with an iron chain, then eating his body, grants you life saving False rumor	They say that land mines can be made into time bombs.
+False rumor	They say that hitting a golem with a rubber chicken is a clever move False rumor	They say that incubi make great mounts.
+False rumor	They say that killing Vlad with an iron chain, then eating his body, grants you life saving False rumor	They say that land mines can be made into time bombs.
 False rumor	They say that nethack is better than Minecraft